 Best Water Pump for Pond Waterfall

-A world of difference between a sluggish, lifeless pool and a lively, vibrant one can be made by even a modest pump.
+Even a modest pump can make a world of difference between a sluggish, lifeless pool and a lively, vibrant one.
 A pond pump is a necessity because it keeps the water clean and clear so plants and what grows in and around it may thrive.

 Once every two hours, the water should be circulated to keep the pond healthy.
 The pump also has to be powerful enough to handle the whole size and work necessary for your pond.
 For instance, assuming that the Pond is 100 Gallons in size and the Pump has to be capable of a minimum of 50 GPH.